Chinese Internet Abbreviations: Slang Words Like YYDS, XSWL, 520 Explained

 Last updated: April 7, 2026

 If you've ever tried chatting with Chinese friends online or scrolling through Weibo, you've probably seen stuff like "yyds" or "xswl" and thought, "what the hell does that mean?"
-Chinese internet slang is a whole different beast compared to formal Mandarin textbooks.
+Chinese internet slang is very much different compared to the formal Mandarin you are learning.
 These abbreviations pop up everywhere on Chinese social media, in gaming chats, and basically anywhere Chinese netizens hang out online.
 The good news?
 Once you crack the code, this slang actually makes learning Chinese way more fun because you'll finally understand what people are actually saying online.

-Number slang that sounds like what it means
+Number slang that sounds like specific Chinese characters

 Chinese number codes are probably the easiest entry point into internet slang.
 They work because Chinese numbers sound similar to certain words or phrases.
 When you say them out loud, your brain makes the connection.